 - Inaccurate Measurements

-- Rushing or using improper tools can lead to incorrect dimensions.
+- Rushing or using improper tools that can lead to incorrect dimensions.

 - Ignoring irregularities

-- Failing to account for uneven walls or floors results in ill-fitting doors.
+- Failing to account for uneven walls or floors resulting in ill-fitting doors.

 - Neglecting clearances

-- Overlooking space for hinges, handles, and door swings leads to functional issues.
+- Overlooking space for hinges, handles, and door swings, which leads to functional issues.

 - Forgetting to check squareness